Skip to Content

 Located just 16 km (9.9 miles) from Whitianga, Stargazers B&B is a great place to spend the night and offers a variety of unique accommodations.
 If you wish to book an Astronomy Tour as an outside guest, be sure to get in contact with them well in advance!

-It is a sacred place to the local iwi (Maori tribes) and is only accessible with a certified guiding company, who will take you via kayak or paddleboard here from the Southern end of Whangamata beach.
+It is a sacred place to the local iwi (Maori tribes) and is only accessible with a certified guiding company, such as this 2-hour tour which will take you via kayak or paddleboard here from the Southern end of Whangamata Beach.
 Due to the unpredictable currents, a good level of fitness and confidence in the water is a must for this tour.

 24. Waiau Falls